telenaco/HapticWhril/README.md

 ## HapticWhirl Modelling

-The actuation of the flywheel and the gimbal creates two moments that result in torque.
+The HapticWhirl device operates through the actuation of a flywheel and a gimbal, each contributing to the generation of torque.

 ### Momentum Wheel